Spider-Man: Enemies

 Writers and artists over the years have established a rogues gallery of supervillains to face Spider-Man, in comics and in other media.
 As with Spider-Man, the majority of the villains' powers originate with scientific accidents or the misuse of scientific technology, and many have animal-themed costumes or powers.
 Comics scholar Rick Hudson argues that Spider-Man's enemies are in some sense "'ordinary guys' living in a fantastical world", in contrast to the operatic, gothic villains who Batman faces.
 In the early period written by Steve Ditko, Spider-Man's enemies are usually older men whose power comes from scientific inventions.

 The Norman Osborn version of the Green Goblin is most commonly regarded as Spider-Man's arch-enemy.
-While Norman is usually portrayed as an amoral industrialist and the head of the Oscorp scientific corporation, the Goblin is a psychopathic alternate personality, born after Norman's exposore to some unstable chemicals that also increased his strength and agility.
+While Norman is usually portrayed as an amoral industrialist and the head of the Oscorp scientific corporation, the Goblin is a psychopathic alternate personality, born after Norman's exposure to some unstable chemicals that also increased his strength and agility.
 The Goblin is a Halloween-themed villain, dressing up like an actual goblin and utilizing a large arsenal of high tech weapons, including a glider and pumpkin-shaped explosives.
 Unlike most villains, who only aim to kill Spider-Man, the Goblin also targets his loved ones and shows no remorse in killing them as long as it caused pain to Spider-Man.
 His most infamous feat is killing Gwen Stacy in "The Night Gwen Stacy Died."
 While the Goblin was killed in the same story, he returned in the 1990s to plague Spider-Man once again.
 He also came into conflict with other heroes, such as the Avengers.
 Norman is sometimes depicted as an enemy of Spider-Man, even when not being the Green Goblin.